 Like most of the indigenous, they convey their cultural heritage through fantastic stories – A Man’s job – and superb handcraft creation – A woman’s job.

 Wayuus are famous for the weaving of colorful bags, also named Wayuu’s Mochila – Ah, by the way, do you know how to say Backpacker in Spanish? ….
 Mochilero!.
 These bags are not made randomly.
-Each pattern and color have a signification.
+Each pattern and color have significance.
 The Wayuu lady has to master them all after she got her first period – She will stay in her house few months, only surrounded by other women, to learn everything about their knowledge and how to be a perfect Wayuu wife – Yep, it’s quite strict.

 Because of their culture and situation, they’re living at the margins of society.
 It results in a high uneducated percentage of the population and alcohol problems.
 And thanks to big companies who are collecting important quantities of coal, they have fewer lands to cultivate near the river – I’m so proud of you big guys!
 It’s ironic.
 I hate them.